kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 # Overview
-When creating a VM with SRI-IOV interfaces, the VFs from the same resource pool are not differentiated by KubeVirt and therefore potentially wrongly plugged to the domain.
+When creating a VM with SR-IOV interfaces, the VFs from the same resource pool are not differentiated by KubeVirt and therefore potentially wrongly plugged to the domain.
 </br>
 This design proposes to fix the current mapping algorithm, using information from multus annotations.